 Which is the cheapest route from the GWB to JFK?

-All three Bronx-to-Queens bridges (RFK/Triborough, Whitestone, Throgs Neck) cost the same: $11.19 E-ZPass peak for cars.
-So the total GWB plus second-bridge toll is identical at $27.98 E-ZPass peak.
+All three Bronx-to-Queens bridges (RFK/Triborough, Whitestone, Throgs Neck) cost the same: $7.46 with NY E-ZPass ($12.03 for non-NY tags and Tolls by Mail).
+So the total GWB plus second-bridge toll is identical whichever you pick: $24.25 E-ZPass peak with a NY tag.
 Choose based on time, traffic, and routing preference.
 The Triborough/RFK is usually fastest from the GWB because of the direct connection via the Harlem River Drive and FDR Drive.

 Can I drive from the GWB to JFK without paying a second toll?